 For-profit registered providers

-Whilst no for-profit registered providers (FPRPs) has been interviewed for the research, HBF, DS2 and GLA colleagues painted a picture of marginal involvement.
+Whilst no for-profit registered providers (FPRPs) has been approached for the research, HBF, DS2 and GLA colleagues painted a picture of marginal involvement.
 FPRPs seem to occasionally purchase section 106 homes but appear to be more focused on higher yielding markets outside of London, where they tend to invest in green field developments.
 Like most actors, FPRPs focus on driving the acquisition price as low as possible (L&G Affordable Homes explained at the BusinessLDN roundtable that they are putting offers forward but that their offers are considered too low by developers).
 On top of that, those that are part of large conglomerates focused on a range of stable income streams, struggle to internally compete for resource allocations against higher yielding and/or more secure investment options.

 Whilst FPRPs appetite for investment in section 106 units is uncertain, there have been reports of them salvaging schemes that would have otherwise gone unsold.
 At the same time, FPRPs involvement will need to be closely monitored because one local authority reported examples of fraudulent deals where the FPRP purchased section 106 homes – accessing grant – staircased to 100 per cent very quickly and turned the homes into private sale.
 Other boroughs shared anecdotal reports of FPRPs purchasing section 106 homes locally and flipping these from Social Rent to Affordable Rent tenures, thus impacting the ability for local authorities to accommodate households on their social housing waiting lists.